microsoft/reactxp/docs/docs/components/button.md

 // If disabled, touch and mouse input events are ignored
 disabled: boolean = false;

+// By default, opacity of a disabled element is 0.5.
+This value can be overriden with this property
+disabledOpacity: number = undefined;

 // Called when VoiceOver is on and the user double tapped to
 // activate a control
 onAccessibilityTapIOS: (e: SyntheticEvent) => void; // iOS Only